 "Yeah, see you around."

 Once the other was down the hall and out of sight, George looked back to the door.
-This was the beginning of the rest of his life, and if the foreboding feeling from before wasn't enough, now he had some strange roomate that was obsessed with aliens and ghosts.
+This was the beginning of the rest of his life, and if the foreboding feeling from before wasn't enough, now he had some strange roommate that was obsessed with aliens and ghosts.
 He could only imagine what the room must have already looked like on the inside.
 In his mind, there were hundreds of posters plastered to the wall.
 Cameras and pictures lined the desks and beds, and the floor was covered in old laundry.
-Was their a phone in the dorms?
+Was there a phone in the dorms?
 If so, theirs was probably wired.

 He squeezed the door knob nervously before turning it to the side and slowly pushing the door open.
 He'd clenched his eyes shut, but brought them to open as the room was revealed to him.

 It looked normal enough, to his surprise.
 A bunk bed was against the wall across from the door, and behind it was a futon.
 Just next to it, a desk that was completely devoid of anything but a small lamp.
-His roomate sat at the desk adjacent to it at the other side of the room, turning away from his laptop to look at his intruder.
+His roommate sat at the desk adjacent to it at the other side of the room, turning away from his laptop to look at his intruder.
 The light was off, but the sunlight coming through the window was enough to brighten the room.

 "Yes?"
 The resident of the room looked George over.

 "Um...this is room 101, right?
 Suite 6?"

 "That's right— oh, you must be my new roommate.
 You're a freshman, huh?"

 "Sophomore.
 Hope that's not too awkward for you or anything.
 I think they were out of first-year dorms?
 Something like that."

 "No, it's no problem."